samsuanchen/jefvm/README.md

     vm.exec('5 type 2 .
 5 .');
     ```

-7. We could define arithmatic operations +, -, *, and / as jef words.
+7. We could define **arithmatic operations** +, -, *, and / as jef words.
+Each of them pops two items (numbers or strings) on data stack and push computation result back to data stack.
     ```
     vm.exec(
     'code + function(){'+